scipp/scipp/doc/design.md

 In contrast to histograms in `DataObjects::Workspace2D`, the event lists stored in `DataObject::EventWorkspace` have varying length.
 Therefore, the events cannot be stored as a single multi-dimensional array.
-- A one-dimensional variable `Data::Events` with `Dimension::Spectrum` holds the lists of the events.
+- A one-dimensional variable `Data::Events` with `Dim::Spectrum` holds the lists of the events.
 - The lists of events is a type similar to `DataObjects::EventList`.
   One option is to use `Dataset` for this, that is the dataset would contain many datasets, one for each event list.

 ##### DataObjects::EventList

 A one-dimensional dataset without coordinate variables can be used to represent an event list.
-- `Dimension::Event` is used as the only dimension for all variables.
+- `Dim::Event` is used as the only dimension for all variables.
 - `Data::Tof` and `Data::PulseTime` make up the key part of data.
 - Extra variables can be added to support weighted events.
 - `concatenate` provides a merge operation.